Skip to content

 Highway Trust Fund

 The Highway Trust Fund comprises a Highway Account and a Mass Transit Account.
-In this fund, taxes on gasoline and diesel fuel — commonly known as the “gas tax” — are credited directly to the Highway Trust Fund.
+In the fund, gasoline and diesel fuel taxes — commonly known as the “gas tax” — are credited directly to the Highway Trust Fund.
 However, the fund’s income has fallen short of its spending in recent years.
 The COVID-19 pandemic exacerbated the situation, as fewer vehicles were on the road to pay the gas tax.
 Unless significant changes are made, both the Mass Transit Account and the Highway Account will be depleted in 2028.

 How Do Trust Funds Affect The Overall Budget?